-Students from Capital Community College and Trinity College are welcome to list up to 5 preferences for project proposals by October 24, 2018.
-The Action Lab will inform students if they have been matched to a project team by early November, before pre-registration for the Spring 2019 semester.
+Students from Capital Community College and Trinity College are welcome to list up to 3 preferences for project proposals by November 13, 2020.
+The Action Lab will inform students if they have been matched to a project team by mid-to-late November, before registration for the Spring 2021 semester.
 Listen to Action Lab faculty and students describe how they learn with Hartford community partners.

 Need guidance on how to choose a project?
 Read the brief descriptions and note down the ones that capture your interest.
 See full project descriptions below the form.

 School Nutrition Project: Grow Hartford Youth Program asks for research aimed at improving food quality in Hartford public schools.

 Limitless Fitness Project: Oak Hill asks for help to improve the quality of life for Hartford residents with disabilities and chronic health conditions through access to adaptive fitness and sports.

 Syrian Refugee Project: Sawa Refugee Resettlement asks for an analysis of needs and resources for Syrian refugee families.